Vanishing theorems for linearly obstructed divisors

-In Section \ref{star configuration} we use the vanishing theorems from Section \ref{vanishing empty section} to study linear systems with points in special position, named star configuration of points.
-Star configurations of linear subspaces are an interesting class of arithmetically Cohen-Macaulay schemes and have been intensively studied recently, see \cite{geramita} and references therein.
-The unique complete result so far in higher dimension is contained in \cite[Theorem 3.2]{geramita}, where a classification of linear systems in $\PP^n$ interpolating star configurations of linear subspaces with multiplicity two is given.
-Our original contribution to this problem is Theorem \ref{star} where, as an application of the main results of this paper, we compute the dimensions of a class of linear systems in $\PP^n$ interpolating star configurations of points with higher multiplicities.
+In Section \ref{star configuration} we use the vanishing theorems from Section \ref{section non-effective statements} to study linear systems with points in special position.
+Theorem \ref{star} computes the dimensions of a class of linear systems in $\PP^n$ interpolating \emph{star configurations} of points with higher multiplicities.

-Section \ref{degeneration} contains another important application of our work that consists in using degenerations of the blown-up projective spaces and divisors of type $\tilde{D}$ with $D$ as in Section \ref{vanishing section n+3} and in Section \ref{vanishing empty section} in order to prove effectivity and speciality for a well-known example.
-Similar degenerations methods of $\PP^{n}$ have been used in \cite{ale-hirsch2, LafPos} for double points in $\PP^n$ and $(\PP^1)^n$ and are now being exploited by the authors for studying general classical interpolation problems.